domschl/HuggingFaceGuidedTourForMac/README.md

 `<your-path>/HuggingFaceGuidedTourForMac/lib/python3.12/site-packages/pip (python 3.12)`

 Following `https://pytorch.org`, we will install Pytorch with `pip`.
-The current version 2 in order to get MPS (Metal Performance Shaders) support within pytorch, which offers significant performance advantage on Apple Silicon.
+You need at least version 2.x (default since 2023) in order to get MPS (Metal Performance Shaders) support within pytorch, which offers significant performance advantage on Apple Silicon.

 To install `pytorch` into the `venv`: